jpisklak/SiGN/README.md

 📎 This is ideal for students, collaborators, or researchers who want to explore the model without any writing code.

+## Planned Features

+The SiGN package is currently under active development.
+Future updates will include functionality for model evaluation and comparison,
+including:

+- Descriptive error metrics (e.g., RMSE, MAE, residual-based $R^2$)

+- Log-likelihood computation using a Beta-distributed error model tailored to choice proportion data

+- Model comparison tools:

+  - Akaike Information Criterion (AIC)

+  - Bayesian Information Criterion (BIC)

+These additions will allow users to assess model fit in a more principled and quantitative manner, especially when comparing models with and without free parameters.

+Stay tuned for updates, and feel free to suggest features or contribute!

 ## References

 Dunn, R. M., Pisklak, J. M., McDevitt, M. A., & Spetch, M. L. (2024).